jhuintprog/spring2020/finproj/index.md

 ### Driver program

 The driver program should be called with a single game file as a command line argument, and allow the user to play the game, using an instance of `TextUI` as the `UI` object.

+The reference `Makefile` assumes that the `main` function of the driver program will be in a source file called `main.cpp`.

 Here is a possible `main` function you could use for your driver program: